 Plus, there’s nothing better than homemade chicken broth or beef broth to perk you up when you arent feeling your best.

 Now, this might seem silly, but Ive really found that my attitude is everything when it comes to healing and feeling better.
-Instead of getting totally down and mopey when I make a mistake and eat gluten, now I just try to remember that its a reminder lesson from my body to treat it right.
+Instead of getting totally down and mopey when I make a mistake and eat gluten knowing full well of my gluten intolerance, now I just try to remember that its a reminder lesson from my body to treat it right.
 Your body knows what you need, so listen to it!